DownToZero-Cloud/dtz-sdk-for-rust/dtz-core/docs/DefaultApi.md

 ## pull_job_from_queue

 > models::PullJobFromQueue200Response pull_job_from_queue(pull_job_from_queue_request)
-pull one job from the asyn job queue
+pull one job from the async job queue

 ### Parameters